Ptujec/LaunchBar/Mindnode-Import-Text/README.md

 <img src="mindnodeImport.gif" width="600"/>

 ## Function
 This action is meant to send text to.
-If no text is send to the action it will take the most recent clipboard content.
+If no text is send to the action it will use the most recent clipboard content.

+By default (⏎) the action will try to detect if your selection is in markdown format or not and treat it accordingly.
+Use modifier keys (see Options) to enforce the respective options.

-This action is associated with MindNode.
-This means sending text to MindNode will have the same effect as sending it to the action (as shown above).
+The action is associated with MindNode.
+This means sending text to MindNode will work the same as sending it to the action.

 Options:

-- ⏎ = Import text as is
+- ⏎ = Smart mode (default)
 - ⌥⏎ = Treat as Markdown
-- ⌘⏎ Make first line main node
+- ⌘⏎ = Make first line main node
+- ⇧⏎ = Import as is

 ## Download